Léopold Dion: Arrest

 Dion, who was then on conditional release for raping a schoolteacher several years earlier, was arrested the day after his last murder.
 It was a description of Dion from another boy whom he had waylaid, but who had gotten away from him, that led to the police apprehending Dion.
 Once in prison, Dion held out for a month before he finally admitted to his crimes in detail to his interrogators.
 He then led investigators to the spot where he had buried the children's bodies.

 Trial

 Criminal lawyer Guy Bertrand defended Dion at his trial.
 Dion was, in the end, charged with only one murder, Pierre Marquis', due to a lack of evidence in the other cases.
 On 10 April 1964, Judge Gérard Lacroix sentenced him to be hanged.
 The death sentence was commuted to life imprisonment by then Governor General of Canada Georges Vanier after Bertrand's appeal to the Supreme Court of Canada in the matter had failed.

 Death

-On 17 November 1972, Dion was stabbed to death by a fellow inmate named Normand Champagne (also known as "Lawrence d'Arabie", or Lawrence of Arabia) who was later found not guilty of this crime by reason of insanity.
+On 17 November 1972, Dion was stabbed to death by a fellow inmate named Normand Champagne (also known as "Lawrence d'Arabie", or Lawrence of Arabia).
+Champagne, who was serving a life sentence for non-capital murder, was found not guilty by reason of insanity.